MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 - Technical data from its website, including internet browser type, computer operating system and website domains.
 This data does not personally identify individuals.

-If the above data is not provided, then MI may not be able to provide its services or products.
+If the above data is not provided, then MI may not be able to provide its services or products or acquire services or products from you.

 MI is required to collect certain personal information under laws including but not limited to the following: